noahpierau/molecularswap/README.md

 * People could pay to create an account on this website.
 * People could pay the AAE to list a swap request on the website.

 Option 2.
 It could provide a platform to negotiate the molecular swap agreements.
+* People could pay to create an account on this platform.
+* People could pay the AAE if they start negotiating.
-* People could pay the AAE if they come to an agreement
+* People could pay the AAE if they come to an agreement.

 Option 3.
 It could take a certain percentage in fees on the transactions that go through its bank account.

-*Is it even desirable for an AAE to be profit driven?
-It could rely on donations.*
+Option 4.
+It could fully rely on donations.